 From the hinterland to the sea, kayaking on the river is marvellous way to soak up the natural beauty of the region on the mid NSW North Coast.
 Fishing is popular too, whether casting a line upstream or in the Macleay estuary or from beaches and rocks in the seaside national parks.

 In Arakoon National Park is the heritage-listed Trial Bay Gaol, which opened 1866 and served as an internment camp for people of German descent living in Australia in World War I. In adjacent Hat Head National Park is the 1891 Smoky Cape Lighthouse, a great vantage point for whale watching.

-On the coast is Crescent Head, a surfing paradise with one of the longest point breaks in Australia.
-You can learn to surf with Surfaris, which operates a surf camp in Crescent Head, a laid-back coastal town.
-The annual Crescent Head Malibu Classic draws surfers from around the world.
+Crescent Head is a surfing mecca with one of the longest point breaks in Australia.
+There are gorgeous sandy beaches, too.
+You can learn to surf with Surfaris, which operates a surf camp in the laid-back coastal town.
+And the annual Malibu Classic in May draws surfers from around the world.

 South West Rocks at the mouth of the Macleay River is also easy-going seaside town with stunning beaches.
 Two kilometres off South West Rocks is Fish Rock Cave, one of the best cave dives in the world and a haven for endangered grey nurse sharks, fearsome-looking yet harmless to humans.